eveilyeverafter/Flip2BeRAD/README.md

 (e.g., BestRAD), the barcode plus cut site combination can occur on the reverse read.
 This is problematic when downstream programs (e.g., stacks) require that these be on the forward read.
-There are two flavors of Flip2BeRAD: a fuller feature python script and a quicker C++ program.
+There are two flavors of Flip2BeRAD: a fuller feature python script and a C++ program.
+Both perform similarly but right now the Python script is actually faster than the C++ variant, which is the one currently under the most development.

 ## The Python version of Flip2BeRAD